edgan/att-fiber-gateway-info/METRICS.md

 ![First screenshot](/screenshots/datadog-metrics1.png)
 ![Second screenshot](/screenshots/datadog-metrics2.png)

+## Datadog
+[Datadog](https://www.datadoghq.com/) is just one way to use this.
+It is free for up to five hosts.

 ## Dashboards
 In the [datadog/dashboards](datadog/dashboards/) folder you will find dashboard json files for the different models of the gateway.